vinson2233/ml-selection-bias-twosample/README.md

 - Dr. Sander Scholtus (CBS)
 - Prof. Elise Dusseldorp (Leiden University)

-This the code repository of the upcoming thesis master "Correcting Selection Bias with Machine Learning".
+This the code repository of the upcoming thesis master "Selection Bias Correction in a Two-Sample Setup Using Machine Learning".

 The repository contains implementation statistical estimation using probabilistic and non-probability sampling methods, supporting various estimators including :
--  Double Robust (DR) estimators for nonprobability sample
+-  Double Robust (DR) estimators for nonprobability sample introduced by (Chen, 2022)[https://www.tandfonline.com/doi/abs/10.1080/01621459.2019.1677241]
--  Pseudo-weight estimators
+-  Pseudo-weight estimators introduced by (Liu, 2023)[https://research.tilburguniversity.edu/en/publications/correcting-selection-bias-in-big-data-by-pseudo-weighting]

 Some novelty introduced with this work :
 - Applying Machine Learning algorithms with custom objective function to support Doubly Robust estimator
-- Machine Learning calibration to support the Pseudo-Weight estimator
+- Applying Machine Learning algorithms on the Pseudo-Weight estimator

-TODO :
-- Implementation of synthetic dataset sampling with different sampling mechanism
-- Code to run analysis on the result using Structural Equation Modeling

 ## Overview